oom-components/carousel/README.md

-# PW Carrousel
+# PW Carousel

-Carrousel with the following features:
+Carousel with the following features:

 * Follows the progressive enhancement strategy:
   * **Works** with just `html`